Areas

 Constraints

-The constraints for areas are calculated within the functions constraints_area and create_area.
-The function constraints_area is the core function as it links the transmission to and from an area with a local energy system while the function create_area allows for providing additional constraints.
+The constraints for areas are calculated within a new method for the function create_area and constraints_couple.
+The function constraints_couple is the core function as it links the transmission to and from an area with a local energy system while the function create_area allows for providing additional constraints.

 The overall energy balance is solved within this function.
 We consider two cases: